ivancor93/Projects/Project_7_folder/Project_7.md

-# Analyzing Real Estate Price Trends with Advanced Python
+# Creating a Dynamic Dashboard with Power BI for Project Management

 ## Scenario
  > Scenario : Data Analyst for an international group that manufactures and markets oral care products (Illustrations are on their original presentation and language)